How Does Alcohol Affect the Nervous System?

 - Supplementation of all B vitamins

 What Medications are Used to Treat Neuropathy?

-Painful dysesthesias associated with this disorder are often treated with:
+Painful and abnormal sensations associated with neuropathy are often treated with:

-While these drugs can alleviate a degree of associated acute pain, they do not address the basic pathological pathways inherent to this disorder.
+While these medications may ease the pain associated with alcoholic neuropathy, they do not address the basic pathways inherent to this disorder.

-Studies have also analyzed several other vitamins in treating non-alcohol-related peripheral neuropathy.
-These include:
+Studies have also analyzed several other vitamins in treating non-alcohol-related neuropathy.
+These vitamins include:

 - Alpha-lipoic acid

 Additionally, tricyclic antidepressants affect pain transmission and have been shown to relieve various conditions of neuropathic pain in clinical trials and may have potential for treating alcoholic neuropathy.

 Potential long-term consequences of alcohol neuropathy include chronic pain and moderate to severe physical disabilities.
 Older adults are prone to the natural reduction of reflexes and the nerve cell degeneration that occurs with age.
 Therefore, they may be more at risk for problems associated with neuropathy, such as frequent falls or loss of balance.

 If you or a loved one is struggling with alcohol use that is affecting your life, Promises Treatment Center can help.
 Our highly experienced staff of medical and behavioral health professionals is ready to help you get your life back on track and repair your physical, mental and emotional health.
 We’re here for you, and we want to help.
 Call us today at 888-738-9035 for a free, confidential consultation.